-Three experiments proposed employ are toabove detection techniques: MEMPHYS (de Bellefon et al., 2006) for water Cherenkov, LENA (Marrodán Undagoitia et al., 2006: Oberauer et al., 2005)for liquid scintillator and GLACIER (Ereditato and Rubbia, 2005, 2006a,b; Rubbia, 2004a,b) for Liquid Argon.
+Three experiments are proposed to employ the above detection techniques: MEMPHYS (de Bellefon et al., 2006) for water Cherenkov, LENA (Marrodán Undagoitia et al., 2006; Oberauer et al., 2005) for liquid scintillator and GLACIER (Ereditato and Rubbia, 2005, 2006a,b; Rubbia, 2004a,b) for Liquid Argon.
 In this paper we report on the study of the physics potential of the experiments and identify features of complementarity amongst the three techniques.